marshmallow-code/marshmallow/docs/upgrading.rst

 Python compatibility
 ********************

-The marshmallow 3.x series supports Python 2.7 and >= 3.5.
+The marshmallow 3.x series supports Python >= 3.5.

-Python 2.6, 3.3, and 3.4 are no longer supported.
+Python 2.6, 2.7, 3.3, and 3.4 are no longer supported.

 Schemas are always strict